sondreb/blockcore-vault/README.md

 This API is used to sync data across multiple Blockcore Vault nodes.

+NOTES:

+Sync should probably only happen over Web Socket protocol and not REST API.
+It would be slower and require a lot more orchestration to do REST based communication for data sync.

+With Web Socket, the node can simply start pushing out messages with all the primary key it has, or ask to receive a list of primary keys and it would receive messages in batches.

+Assumptions:

+- Primary Key will be signature of the JWT.
+This must be verified if it's acceptable.
+The primary key will be left as base64url encoded to reduce processing.
+- Consider adding more checks on sync to optimize the sync, like storing last sync date e.g. with the various Vault instances registered.

 ### Vault API

 This API is the management API for the Blockcore Vault.
 Considering renaming this API to "Management" to avoid naming confusion.
 Maybe this API should be the "edv" or "dv", meaning "Encrypted Data Vault" or "Data Vault", which was the previous name of the "Confidential Storage" specification.
 Maybe an "Storage API" could be introduced too.

 - CRUD operations for Blockcore Vault instances.
 - When adding a new vault, the public available did-configuration.json is read and parsed and used to store the metadata.

 ## Deployment Modes